 Founded in April 2007, Brooklyn Bride is the first bridal blog to focus exclusively on modern weddings.
 Written by Vané Broussard, an interior designer by day, and a bridal blogger by night, the site features up and coming vendors in all fields such as photography, calligraphy, invitations, fashion, and gifts, along with coverage of bridal shows, shop reviews, and everything in between.
 It also includes a vendor listing page that features modern wedding vendors that range from up-and-coming to seasoned pros.
 While membership in the listings are paid, the chosen vendors are highly edited to showcase only the best.
 The site is updated daily, and attracts a core readership of brides, industry professionals, and magazine editors.
 We’ve been featured in publications like The New York Times, Martha Stewart Weddings, Brides, and The Knot, amongst others.

-Our first book on the modern wedding (with Minhee Cho of Paper+Cup Design) will be coming out in January 2016 from Chronicle Books.
-More exciting details to follow on that!
+Our first book on the modern wedding (with Minhee Cho of Paper+Cup Design) will be coming out in November 2015 from Chronicle Books.
+You can preorder it at these following retailers!

 TRAMANH PHI: Tram is a native Texan, currently living in Seattle with her husband and two adopted pups, and enjoying all the rain and lush greenery that the Pacific Northwest has to offer.
 When she’s not contributing to Brooklyn Bride with her take on the modern wedding ensemble, she updates www.phi-style.com with her personal style, dog photos, and Seattle living.
 Tram is ex-lawyer who decided to pursue a more creative career path and hasn’t looked back.